 Traditional engineering goes back to Roman military and civil engineering practices.
 The solutions to many building problems are based on fixed requirements and reuse of standard designs.
 Once the decisions of size, capacity, and functionality have been decided, engineer apply standard approaches to build a structure that works effectively.

-On the other hand, when requirements change, the "fixed design" might be in trouble.
-If a town grows, it might need a bigger marketplace or wider main roads, and the "standard design" might not make provisions to evolve gracefully.
+On the other hand, when requirements change, the “fixed design” might be in trouble.
+If a town grows, it might need a bigger marketplace or wider main roads, and the “standard design” might not support the ability to evolve gracefully.

 If we are going be in a rapidly evolving environment, we need to think about future requirements... and maybe the architectural issues that support flexibility.

 In a software system, the architecture is the overall structure that the design and code fits into.
 The architecture defines the major components and interfaces, the run-time scenarios that fulfill the main needs of the system’s users, and the flow of data between multiple participants.